-Mulberry South is a Kansas City-based firm offering research and resources for improving the experience with doing good, regardless of the cause.
+Mulberry South is a Kansas City-based firm offering research and resources to companies and institutions who want to improve the experience with doing good, regardless of the cause.
 Our work is conducted exclusively from the point of view of the donor–the person “doing the good”–the consumer of philanthropy.
 What do these people want?
 That is the question.

 Our research methods are both academic and empirical.
 We figure out what works with real people, often one by one.
 We are as interested in “little data” as we are in big data because we believe solutions lie at the intersection of the two.
 We conduct a lot of our work by tracking behavior through the media platforms we have created to observe the donor experience.
 We test ideas.
 We pilot initiatives.
 We seek new approaches and alternative strategies for improving the way doing good feels to the person doing it.